Drinking Water Pollution in North Carolina

-In a world where environmental protection efforts are under seemingly constant risk of losing funding, it is clear that the federal government holds a lot of power over regulations designed to protect the environment.
-There has been an apparent lack of government action in regards to environmental regulation, and this is especially obvious in the state of North Carolina.
+In a world where environmental protection efforts are at a seemingly constant risk of losing funding, it is clear that the federal government holds a lot of power over regulations designed to protect the environment.
+There has been an apparent lack of government action in regard to environmental regulation, and this is especially obvious in the state of North Carolina.
 North Carolina has a very real drinking water pollution problem that has left many wondering where the government’s interest lies.

 Today, we’ll be examining just how much of a drinking water pollution problem North Carolina is experiencing, what is causing it, and what the government has (or hasn’t) done to combat the issue.
 It is important now more than ever to remain informed on environmental issues.
 Unfortunately, North Carolina’s drinking water pollution problem is a great example of a lack of attention to environmental issues.

 Over the past few years, North Carolina’s state government has mirrored the federal government’s efforts to devalue the importance of environmental protection efforts.
 This is made abundantly clear by the lack of attention to drinking water pollution in the state.
 In 2014, after the Dan River Coal Ash Spill, the state began to advise citizens living in close proximity to coal-fired power plants that their drinking water was contaminated.
 The well water supplied to these areas had been found to contain elevated levels of a carcinogen known as hexavalent chromium and vanadium, another potentially harmful compound.
 This was, obviously, cause for concern and left many asking what was causing their drinking water to be contaminated.